 So, day two in Berlin we set out on a walk with no particular destination in mind.
 We figured that we would simply explore the new city, starting with East Berlin.

-East Germany and Soviet Era art.
+East Germany is full of Soviet Era art and architecture.
 Kath and I also refused to smile in many of these photos in order to properly display East German emotions.
 Having grown up during the Cold War, there's something so fascinating about Eastern Europe and its Soviet influences.The GDR was basically a Soviet puppet state and after WWII East Berlin was rebuilt by the Soviets.
 So it definitely has that feel; lots of gray, boxy buildings.